tahaserdarmete/tahaserdarmete/README.md

 # 💫 About Me:
+  Hi 👋 I'm Taha Serdar,
-Hello!
-I'm Serdar, a passionate and ambitious Full Stack & Mobile Developer.<br>🌱 Constantly Evolving: I am always learning and growing, whether it's mastering new frameworks, refining my coding practices, or exploring innovative tools in the tech industry.<br>🤭 I love learning new things and software
+A passionate and ambitious Full Stack & Mobile Developer.<br>🌱 Constantly Evolving: I am always learning and growing, whether it's mastering new frameworks, refining my coding practices, or exploring innovative tools in the tech industry.<br>🤭 I love learning new things and software

 # 💻 Tech Stack: